cloudprismedu/course-details/01-AWS-Cloud-Solutions-Architect.md

 ![aws-aolutions-architec](Images/aws-solutions-architect.png)

-**AWS Solutions Architect** training course from CloudPrism Technologies, one of the top-nutch Cloud Computing & DevOps training organization in Hyderabad, INDIA help you acquire complete knowledge and skills on AWS Cloud with real-world projects and case studies.
+**AWS Solutions Architect** training course from CloudPrism Technologies, one of the top-nutch Cloud Training program offering by CloudPrism Technologies.
+The AWS Solutions Architect training, will  help you acquire complete knowledge and skills on AWS Cloud with real-world projects and case studies.
 Our **AWS Cloud Solutions Architect** course enables essential concepts, including Compute, Storage, Networking and Security, Advanced Architecting, Cloud Practitioning and System Operations.

 After completing the **AWS Cloud Solutions Architect** training from CloudPrism Technologies, every aspirant acquires a dream job in IT as a Cloud Solutions engineer.
 The trainers of CloudPrism Technologies help, aspirants to understand the Amazon Web Services Concepts in an easy way and crack different job opportunities in the cloud computing world.